coleifer/huey/docs/consumer.rst

 be run.
 If so, these tasks are enqueued.

 .. warning::
+    SIGINT is used to perform a graceful shutdown.

-    When the consumer is shut-down cleanly (SIGTERM), any workers still involved in the execution of a task will be interrupted mid-task.
+    When the consumer is shutdown using SIGTERM, any workers still involved in the execution of a task will be interrupted mid-task.

 Events